graphnode/node-template/README.md

     template.create(str, data, callback)
        Parameters:
-          str      - filename of template to load data     - object containing data to replace in the template callback - optional argument for async coding
+          str      - html or filename of template to load data     - object containing data to replace in the template callback - optional argument for async coding
        Returns: